Lorraine Hansberry

-Lorraine Vivian Hansberry (May 19, 1930 – January 12, 1965) was an American playwright and writer.
+Lorraine Vivian Hansberry (May 19, 1930 – January 12, 1965) was an American playwright and civil rights activist.
 She was the first Black American female author to have a play performed on Broadway.

-Her best-known work, the play A Raisin in the Sun, highlights the lives of Black Americans in Chicago living under racial segregation.
-The title of the play was taken from the poem "Harlem" by Langston Hughes: "What happens to a dream deferred?
-Does it dry up like a raisin in the sun?"
-At the age of 29, she won the New York Drama Critics' Circle Award – making her the first Black American dramatist, the fifth woman, and the youngest playwright to do so.
-Hansberry's family had struggled against segregation, challenging a restrictive covenant in the 1940 U.S. Supreme Court case Hansberry v.
+Hansberry's best-known work, the play A Raisin in the Sun, highlights the lives of Black Americans in Chicago living under racial segregation.
+The title of the play was taken from the poem "Harlem" by Langston Hughes.
+At the age of 29, Hansberry won the New York Drama Critics' Circle Award, making her the first Black American dramatist, the fifth woman, and the youngest playwright to do so.
+Her family challenged a restrictive covenant in the 1940 U.S. Supreme Court case Hansberry v.
 Lee.

-After she moved to New York City, Hansberry worked at the Pan-Africanist newspaper Freedom, where she worked with other Black intellectuals such as Paul Robeson and W. E. B. Du Bois.
-Much of her work during this time concerned the African struggles for liberation and their impact on the world.
-Hansberry also wrote about being a lesbian and the oppression of gay people.
-She died of pancreatic cancer at the age of 34 during the Broadway run of her play The Sign in Sidney Brustein's Window in 1965.
-Hansberry inspired the Nina Simone song "To Be Young, Gifted and Black", whose title-line came from Hansberry's autobiographical play.
+After moving to New York City, Hansberry worked at the Pan-Africanist newspaper Freedom, where she worked with other Black intellectuals such as Paul Robeson and W. E. B. Du Bois.
+Much of Hansberry's work during this time concerned the decolonization of Africa and its impact on the world.
+She also wrote about the oppression of women and gay people.
+Hansberry died in 1965 of pancreatic cancer at the age of 34, two days after the end of the Broadway run of her play The Sign in Sidney Brustein's Window.
+A line from one of Hansberry's speeches inspired the Nina Simone song "To Be Young, Gifted and Black".